 In these situations, the organizational change management team is presented with these modifications or tasks and expected to figure out how to implement them in the most efficient way.
-As an organizational change manager, you’ll oversee every small detail of the change and prepare for different outcomes—good and bad—requiring meticulous attention to detail.
+As an organizational change manager, you'll oversee the strategic plan, every small detail of the change and prepare for different outcomes-good and bad-requiring meticulous attention to detail.

 On the opposite end, you’ll find the changes that are larger on scale and scope.
 These transformational changes are often two-fold.
 For instance, a business may experience a shift in more than one area simultaneously—like brand mission and business strategies, employee onboarding and team structure, business performance and internal processes.

 With such large-scale issues, transformational changes take more time and energy and cause more disruption than adaptive changes.
 However, the biggest difference between the two is that the catalyst for transformational change is often caused by an external factor, whereas adaptive is caused by an internal factor.

 An adaptive change can be thought of as a strategic change and is often associated with preemptive action, whereas transformational change is more likely to be a reaction.